senselabs/objective-c-style-guide/README.md

 # The Official SenseLabs Objective-C Style Guide

-This style guide outlines the coding conventions for SenseLabs.
+This style guide outlines the coding conventions for iOS Development at SenseLabs.

 ## Introduction

-The reason we made this style guide was so that we could keep the code in our books, tutorials, and starter kits nice and consistent - even though we have many different authors working on the books.
+We made this style guide to keep our code consistent accross our team.
+As we continue to develop several layers to our apps, from Core UX, Game Development, and SDKs, it is now more important to be on the same page with one another.

-This style guide is different from other Objective-C style guides you may see, because the focus is centered on readability for print and the web.
-Many of the decisions were made with an eye toward conserving space for print, easy legibility, and tutorial writing.
+This style guide is different from other Objective-C style guides you may see, because the focus is centered on readability.
+Many of the decisions were made with an eye toward easy legibility and reusability.

 ## Credits